 The Christian ethic has played a strong role in the history of Mt Roskill.
-Known as 'the Bible Belt', by 1988 Mt Roskill Borough had the highest number of churches per head of population in New Zealand, with 26 churches for the 35,000 local residents.
-A Wesleyan college was established at Three Kings in 1848, one of the earliest religious training institutions in Auckland. vi The Three Kings Congregational Church was the first place of worship to be erected in the area. vii A number of important Catholic institutions are located in the Hillsborough/Waikowhai area including The Pah-Monte Cecelia, St Frances Retreat and the former Sisters of the Good Shepherd Home at 461 Hillsborough Road.
+Known as 'the Bible Belt', by 1988 Mt Roskill Borough had the highest number of churches per head of population in New Zealand - 26 for the 35.000 local residents.
+A Weslevan college was established at Three Kings in 1848, one of the earliest religious training institutions in Auckland.
+The Three Kings Congregational Church was the first place of worship to be built in the area. vii A number of important Catholic institutions are Hillsborough/Waikowhai, including The Pah-Monte Cecelia, St Frances Retreat and the former Sisters of the Good Shepherd Home at 461 Hillsborough Road.

-Other important achievements for the Mt Roskill community included the opening of the Mt Roskill Municipal offices at 560 Mount Albert Road in 1956/1957, as well as the Mt Roskill War Memorial Hall and cenotaph at May Road built in the mid to late 1950s.
+Other important achievements for the Mt Roskill community included the opening of the Mt Roskill municipal offices at 560 Mount Albert Road in 1956/1957, and the Mt Roskill War Memorial Hall and cenotaph at May Road, built in the mid to late 1950s.

-This historical overview follows the format of the North Shore Thematic History (2011), with some modifications.
-The area defined in the study brief includes that of the former Mt Roskill Borough, now the Puketapapa Local Board area.
-This overview was prepared as part of a built heritage survey and does not include the Maori history of the Puketapapa area, which is to be separately prepared.
+This overview follows the format of the North Shore Thematic History (2011), with some modifications.
+The area defined in the study brief includes that of the former Mt Roskill Borough, now the Puketapapa I ocal board area.
+This overview was prepared as part of a built heritage survey and does not include the Māori history of the Puketapapa area, which is to be separately prepared.